treeman/jonashietala/drafts/the_steam_deck_brought_me_back_to_gaming.markdown

 The second feature I want to highlight is access to [Steam][].
 It's the largest distributor of PC games by a wide margin, and the amount of games available on the platform should be enough for anyone.

+And I must mention the Steam sales.
+Many games are heavily discounted over the year, and you can even get AAA games for cheap if you're patient enough.
+Contrast this with Nintendo where the games are never on sale.

 To be sure, the Steam Deck is a handheld and won't be able to run the most demanding games and it also runs Linux so it will have compatibility issues with a lot of games.
 But the device is surprisingly powerful, and the work Valve has put in to make [Windows games work on Linux][ProtonDB] is astounding, so a lot of the games will just work.